 In March of 2009, baby Amina was born to a mother who died in labor.
 The child’s father was unable to attend to the needs of the newborn.
 The police in neighboring town Nakawuka were aware of the problem and contacted Malayaka House for support, as the neighbors who had been looking after the baby were too poor to feed the child and handed her back to her ailing father.
 Robert picked up the little girl and took her to Malayaka House.

-From the beginning, it has been a struggle to keep Amina healthy, as this little girl with HIV catches everything the wind blows through.
+From the beginning, it has been a struggle to keep Amina healthy, as this little girl used to catch everything the wind blows through.
 She has suffered with chronic coughs, diarrhea, ear infections, rashes, and struggles to put on and keep up her weight.
-Every day presents a new challenge and although we are always prepared for the worst, Amina is a fighter through and through and apparently entered this world with a spirit and determination to survive.
+Every day used to be a new challenge and although we were always prepared for the worst, Amina is a fighter through and through and apparently entered this world with a spirit and determination to survive.

 She graduated from Nursery in 2015 and she started in Pearl of Africa School with Elijah and Arnold.
 She loves going to school, and the entire house cannot help but be lifted up by her smile, every day.